Magnetic-field properties in non-axisymmetric divertors: Magnetic field line chaos

 \subsection{Chaos and disruptions}

 In an evolving magnetic field, the magnitude of the exponentiation, $\sigma(\vec{x}_0,\varphi,t)$, depends on time.
-An ideal evolution can be defined as being consistent with a time independent field line Hamiltonian $\psi_p(\psi,\theta,\varphi)$.
+As shown in \cite{Boozer:RMP}, an ideal evolution can be defined as being consistent with a time independent field line Hamiltonian $\psi_p(\psi,\theta,\varphi)$.
 The changes in $\sigma$ come from the motion of the field lines.
-Wherever $\sigma$ becomes larger than the magnetic Reynold number, field line connections cannot be preserved \cite{Boozer:B-ev}.
-An ideal evolution can take simple and smooth magnetic surfaces into a state in which the distance between neighboring magnetic surfaces varies exponentially, $\sigma$.
-When $\sigma$ becomes comparable to the magnetic Reynolds number, a rapid breaking of magnetic surfaces will arise, as in a tokamak disruption \cite{Boozer:surfaces,Jardin:2022}.
+The magnetic Reynold number $R_M$ is the ratio of the resistive $\mu_0a^2/\eta$ to the ideal-evolution $a/u$ timescale.
+When $\sigma$ becomes large compared to $R_M$ field line connections cannot be preserved \cite{Boozer:B-ev}.
+An ideal evolution can take simple and smooth magnetic surfaces into a state in which the distance between neighboring magnetic surfaces varies by more than the magnetic Reynold number.
+A rapid breaking of magnetic surfaces ensues, as in a tokamak disruption \cite{Boozer:surfaces,Jardin:2022}.
 But, it should be noted that a chaotic flow will not reassemble the surfaces.
 A tokamak disruption removes the drive for a non-axisymmetric equilibrium.
-A disruption is so fast that the normal field to the wall remains axisymmetric, so an axisymmetric equilibrium with nested magnetic surfaces should re-form on a resistive timescale, not on a timescale determined by a near-ideal evolution producing a large exponentiation $\sigma$.
+A disruption is so fast that the normal field to the wall remains axisymmetric, so an axisymmetric equilibrium with nested magnetic surfaces should re-form on a resistive timescale, not on a timescale determined by a near-ideal evolution that produces a large exponentiation $\sigma$.